lpmi-13/sadpods-badlogs/README.md

 ## First exercise

 Find the process that's writing to `/var/log/bad.log` and stop it.
-There are three that are running (one python, one golang, and one rust), and each startup randomizes which one is writing to that particular log file.
+There are five that are running (each a copy of a python script), and each startup randomizes which one is writing to that particular log file.